 ATM scams are also common.
 Whenever possible avoid using ATMs on the street to withdraw money.
 Only use ATMs within banks to be safe.

-If you don’t do it at home, don’t do it in Moldova!
+If you wouldn’t do it at home, don’t do it in Moldova!
+Don’t mess around here.

 Moldova Travel Guide: The Best Booking Resources